daffhaidar/turnkey-script/README.md

 * Supports unlimited number of wallets (can be 1, 10, 100, or more)
 * Each wallet will send to 50 random addresses
-* Sends 0.0012 ETH to each address
+* Sends random amount between 0.0012 ETH and 0.0023 ETH to each address
-* 180 seconds delay between batches
+* Random delay between batches (5-10 minutes)
-* 60 seconds delay between transactions in the same batch
+* Random delay between transactions (61-72 seconds)
 * 5 minutes delay between wallets
 * Checks balance of each wallet before transactions
 * Handles nonce automatically